-Based on the character of the rock substrate and lake sediments it is suggested, that one of the main prerequisites for existence of this cyanobacterial-microalgal community producing unusual biogenic calcite structures is; (1) flat and stable substrate in both lakes and (2) low sedimentation rate.
+Based on the character of the rock substrate and lake sediments, it is suggested that two of the main prerequisites for existence of this cyanobacterial-microalgal community producing unusual biogenic calcite structures are (1) the flat and stable substrate in both lakes and (2) the low sedimentation rate.

 The substrate for biofilms is composed of boulders and pebbles of the stony littoral zone, petrographically corresponding to compact and massive basaltoids (Smellie et al., 2008; Svojtka et al., 2009).
-Rounded or sub-rounded quartz grains that are incorporated ("trapped") within biofilms cannot originate from basaltic volcanic rocks forming the bottom of both lakes and substrate of the studied biofilms.
+Rounded or subrounded quartz grains that are incorporated ("trapped") within biofilms cannot originate from basaltic volcanic rocks forming the bottom of both lakes and substrate of the studied biofilms.
 This is evidenced by the petrographic character of the basaltoids, which do not contain any quartz.
-The presence of abraded quartz grains in lake 1 and 2 can be easily explained by wind transport (e.g., Shao, 2008).
+The presence of abraded quartz grains in lakes 1 and 2 can be easily explained by wind transport (e.g. Shao, 2008).

 The specific cyanobacterial-microalgal community described above can prosper in the two shallow endorheic lakes, because of low sedimentation rates resulting from minor water input.
 Low sedimentary input is the main necessary ecological parameter which facilitates the existence of this special microbial community.
-The community

-- is, however, well adapted to seasonally elevated sedimentation rates coming from frequent and intense winds.
-During wind storms, the wind is carrying a relatively large amount of small mineral grains and rock microfragments (intense eolic erosion; e.g., Shao 2008 and references therein).
-These grains and particles are usually derived from erosion of the rocks either in the very close vicinity of the locality (weathering of - 20 basaltic rocks), but mainly come from remote locations where especially Upper Cretaceous marine sedimentary sequences are outcropping (Smellie et al., 2008; Svojtka et al., 2009).
-Even elevated amounts of mineral grains transported into the lake by wind do not stop the growth of cyanobacterial-microalgae biofilms, due to their ability of incorporating and "trapping" mineral grains within the living tissue.
+The community is, however, well adapted to seasonally elevated sedimentation rates coming from frequent and intense winds.
+During wind storms, the wind carries a relatively large amount of small mineral grains and rock microfragments (intense eolic erosion; e.g. Shao (2008) and references therein).
+These grains and particles are usually derived from erosion of the rocks either in the very close vicinity of the locality (weathering of basaltic rocks), but mainly come from remote locations where especially Upper Cretaceous marine sedimentary sequences are outcropping (Smellie et al., 2008; Svojtka et al., 2009).
+The amount of mineral grains transported into the lake by wind does not stop the growth of cyanobacterial-microalgae biofilms, due to their ability of incorporating and "trapping" mineral grains within the living tissue (Riding, 2011).

 This study has shown that inorganic substances precipitated by microbial lithogenetic processes are exclusively represented by calcite spicules.
 Precipitation of carbonate outside of microorganisms during photosynthesis as a mechanism of carbonate construction was described for many filamentous cyanobacterial species (Schneider and Le Campion-Alsumard, 1999).
-However, the biogenic calcite structures in both lakes are quite different to any microbially mediated structures yet described from modern environments (Kremer et al., 2008; Couradeau et al., 2011).
+However, the biogenic calcite structures in both lakes are quite different to any microbially mediated structures yet described from modern environments (Kremer et al., 2008; Couradeau et al., 2011) and also to structures formed by abiotic precipitation (e.g. Vogt and Corte, 1996).
 Although there are many lakes with thick mats and similar chemical characteristics on the Ulu Peninsula, the calcite spicules were found exclusively in the two endorheic lakes.
-We believe that their

-- formation is linked to the specific photoautotrophic mats present in the lakes.
-From Figs. 6g, h it is clearly visible that the calcareous organosedimentary structures keep contours of viable photosynthetic microbial mat after desiccation or calcite spicules precipitation.
-More specifically, the co-dominance of a green microalga is unique since mats in Antarctic lakes are most frequently formed by filamentous cyanobacteria (Vin- - 10 cent and Laybourn-Parry 2008).
+We believe that their formation is linked to the specific photoautotrophic mats present in the lakes.
+From Fig. 6g and h it is clearly visible that the calcareous organosedimentary structures keep the contours of a viable photosynthetic microbial mat after desiccation or calcite spicules precipitation.
+More specifically, the co-dominance of a green microalga is unique since mats in Antarctic lakes are most frequently formed by filamentous cyanobacteria (Vincent and Laybourn-Parry, 2008).
 Therefore, we hypothesise that the more rapid photosynthesis rate of Hazenia in comparison with cyanobacteria may induce conditions necessary for carbonate precipitation in the lakes (Schneider and Le Campion-Alsumard, 1999; Vincent, 2000).
-However, abiotic precipitation of calcite is also possible.
-The segregation of Ca2+ and HCO3- between ice and the residual solution depend on the - 15 freezing rate and hydrogen oxygen isotope fractionation (O'Neil, 1968; Žák et al., 2004).
-From our measurements we cannot clearly decide if the winter abiotic calcite precipitation accompany microbial lithogenetic processes.
+However, some role of abiotic precipitation of calcite is also possible.
+From our observations we cannot clearly decide if the winter abiotic calcite precipitation accompanies microbial lithogenetic processes.